fmarino-412/ServerlessFlowBench/readme.md

 ### [src](src)

+This directory contains, in its subdirectories, Java code for Serverless Composition Performance Project execution, further details are provided in the next section.

 <h2>Java Project structure description</h2>

 The entire project part was developed using [JetBrains' IntelliJ IDEA](https://www.jetbrains.com/idea/) so it is recommended to open it using this IDE for better code navigation.